 Cage-free systems allow birds to express more of their natural behaviors, and have the potential to deliver a higher level of welfare for laying hens.
-Caged systems for hens, whether conventional barren battery or enriched, do not provide for the full physiological and behavioral needs of laying hens.
-As companies pledge to end the use of cages for laying hens in their supply chains, producers need to invest in systems that deliver good standards of welfare for hens throughout their lives.
-Good management is also crucial to welfare outcomes.
-These guidelines offer basic recommendations for housing and management of laying hens in indoor cage-free systems.
+Caged systems for hens, whether conventional/barren/battery or enriched, do not provide for the full physiological and behavioral needs of laying hens.
+As companies pledge to end the use of cages for laying hens in their supply chains.